 UPDATE: MARCH 24

-West Virginia Agriculture Commissioner Kent Leonhardt confirmed today that lawn and landscape maintenance and garden centers fall in the “essential” business category under the Governor’s COVID19 executive order and may continue to operate.
+West Virginia Agriculture Commissioner Kent Leonhardt and a representative of Governor Jim Justice both confirmed that lawn and landscape maintenance and garden centers fall in the “essential” business category under the Governor’s COVID19 executive order and may continue to operate.
 He urged that strict safety policies be enforced, including hand and equipment sanitizing, maintaining social distance of six feet and sanitizing any gates, door knobs, or latches that crews might touch on customer’s properties.
-Garden centers might want to offer curb-side pick up.
+Garden centers might consider offer curb-side pick up for cautious customers.
 He is not aware of plans to institute enforcement measures.

 More detailed information on safety for our industry can be found at: